GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGITrustedProxyHeaders.rst

 * X-Forwarded-Port

-Although it is the only supported header, you still must select if as a trusted header to have it processed in the same way as other trusted headers.
+Although it is the only supported header, you still must select it as a trusted header to have it processed in the same way as other trusted headers.

 The configuration might therefore be::